-If you use tobacco and have been diagnosed with a tobaccorelated disease or are taking medicine that may be affected by tobacco: We cover cessation counseling services.
-We cover two counseling quit attempts within a 12-month period, however, you will pay the applicable cost sharing.
+If you use tobacco and have been diagnosed with a tobacco-related disease or are taking medicine that may be affected by tobacco: We cover cessation counseling services.
+We cover two counseling quit attempts within a 12-month period, however, you will pay the applicable inpatient or outpatient cost sharing.
 Each counseling attempt includes up to four face-to-face visits.

 We cover two additional smoking cessation quit attempts each year.
-Each attempt includes up to four phone counseling sessions for a total of eight sessions total with QuitlineNC.
+Each attempt includes up to four phone counseling sessions with QuitlineNC.
 For additional Information, call 1-844-862-7848; TTY call 1-877-777-6543.